DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/The Making of the Modern State.md

 The basis of early state formation was the city, the empires arising as purely secondary formation - so important the city that it constitutes the most important type of clearly definable premodern state.

 The Egyptian state - the Pharaoh was God on earth.
-It defined the role they played - the king was to maintian harmony between the social and 56
+It defined the role they played - the king was to maintian harmony between the social and

+56

+This is not completed!